This Month in a Nutshell

 Aeration & De-compaction

-If the lawn is not too hard try using lawn aerators such as a rolling aerator or aerator sandals.
-This will keep the surface open so any shower is able to penetrate down to the grass roots rather than run off into the borders!
+If the lawn is not too hard, try using lawn aerators such as a rolling aerator or aerator sandals.
+This will keep the surface open so any shower can penetrate down to the grass roots rather than run off into the borders!

-Summer is also a time of high lawn use so at the least you should be looking to use aerators or a garden fork on the most trafficked areas around clothes lines, path-to-lawn entry points, kid's goal mouth and postman's shortcut.
-Add grass seed to any worn areas after aeration then fertilise and lightly water frequently.
+Summer is also a time of high lawn use, so at the least, you should be looking to use aerators or a garden fork on the most trafficked areas around clotheslines, path-to-lawn entry points, kid’s goal mouth and postman’s shortcuts.
+Add grass seed to any worn areas after aeration, then fertilise and lightly water frequently.

 Please note that it is now too late to be slitting or using a hollow tine aerator.
-These increase drying so if conditions continue dry you are just compounding the problem.
-However, once the rains start and things cool down the lawn will love it.
+These increase drying, so if conditions continue to dry, you are just compounding the problem.
+However, once the rains start and things cool down, the lawn will love it.

 Raking & Scarifying